MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/android.md

 MobileCenter.start(getApplication(), "{Your App Secret}", Analytics.class, Crashes.class, Distribute.class);
 ```

 Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
-Please also check out the [Get started](~/sdk/get-started/android.md) section if you haven't setup and started the SDK in your application, yet.
+Please also check out the [Get started](~/sdk/get-started/android.md) section if you haven't set up and started the SDK in your application, yet.

 Android Studio will automatically suggest the required import statement once you add `Distribute.class` to the `start()` method, but if you see an error that the class names are not recognized, add the following lines to the import statements in your activity class: